G4m4/sandbox/README.md

 -----

 Tests rely on [Google Test Framework](http://code.google.com/p/googletest/).
-All required Cmake variables are set up, the only thing to do is make the environment variable GTEST_ROOT point to GTest sources.
+All required Cmake variables are set up, and the GTest library is used as a submodule.
-On Linux, this can be done as follows:
+In order to retrieve the library files, the following must be done from SandBox root folder:

-    sudo apt-get install libgtest-dev
+    git submodule init
-    export GTEST_ROOT=/usr/src/gtest
+    git submodule update

 Build
 -----